 WARNING: you will not be able to modify any of these 3 values later, so choose wisely.
-Read this section for more advice on topic: See Protecting Your Profile With Password.
+Read this section for more advice on topic: See Protecting Your Profile With Password and Filename.

 After the generation is done, your profile will be automatically loaded and you will see a lot of data in the profile tab.
-The "Load button" will change it's label to "Unload profile", and a neat yellow light will turn on.
+The "Load profile" button will change it's label to "Unload profile", and a neat yellow light will turn on.

 Note: Since password is not being rechecked, it is a good idea to reload your profile right after you generated it.
 If you can not load your newly generated profile while entering the correct password, you may have misspelled it the first time.
 If that's your case, generate your profile from scratch again.